 - a.
-The County Planning Board may require the installation of traffic control measures at intersections depending on the need as determined by the DRT. - b.
+The County Planning Board may require the installation of traffic control measures at intersections and driveways depending on the need as determined by the DRT. - b.
 All required traffic control measures provided by the applicant shall conform to Federal, State and County traffic standards and details. - c.
-All required traffic control measures provided by the applicant shall be maintained by the property owner and not the County of Bergen.
+All required traffic control measures provided by the applicant shall be maintained by the property owner and not the County of Bergen. - d.
+Traffic calming measures may be required by the County and shall be constructed in accordance Federal, State and County standards and details.

-15. Traffic Signals
+17. Traffic Signals

 - a.
-Where a development warrants the installation of a traffic signal, the developer may be required to prepare plans, specifications, and construct a signal to mitigate traffic generated by the proposed development and/or to provide the safe and efficient movement of traffic along the County road. - b.
-The developer may be required to provide a fair share contribution for the improvement to any traffic signal that will be impacted by the proposed development. - c.
-Where it is determined that a traffic signal may be warranted in the near future, the developer may be required to post a performance guarantee to cover the cost of designing and constructing the traffic signal.
-This performance guarantee shall be separate from other performance guarantees posted by the developer and shall remain in effect for five (5) years from the date of final approval. - d.
-If and when the traffic signal becomes necessary during the five (5) year period cited in c. above, the land developer shall prepare plans, specifications, and construct the traffic signal. - e.
-In all cases, no traffic signal shall be installed unless it meets the warrants as specified in the Manual on Uniform Traffic Control Devices (MUTCD) and approved by the County Engineer. - f.
+Where a development warrants the installation of a traffic signal, the applicant may be required to prepare plans, specifications, and construct a traffic signal to mitigate traffic generated by the proposed development and/or to provide the safe and efficient movement of traffic along the County road. - b.
+The applicant may be required to provide a fair share contribution for the improvement to any traffic signal that will be impacted by the proposed development. - c.
+Where it is determined that a traffic signal may be warranted in the near future, the applicant may be required to post a performance guarantee to cover the cost of designing and constructing the traffic signal.
+This performance guarantee shall be separate from other performance guarantees posted by the applicant and shall remain in effect for five (5) years from the date of the first occupancy within the land development. - d.
+If and when a traffic signal becomes necessary during the five (5) year period cited in c. above, the applicant shall prepare plans, specifications, and construct the traffic signal, as directed by the County. - e.
+In all cases, no traffic signal shall be installed unless it meets the warrants as specified in the Manual of Uniform Traffic Control Devices (MUTCD), and approved by the County Engineer. - f.
 The applicant may be required to upgrade existing County owned traffic signals and related equipment.